jchoi25/jchoi25/README.md

 - ⚡ Fun fact: ...
 -->

-- 🏫 I am a junior studying Computer Science and Astronomy at UIUC, currently on a leave of absense and in Korea.
+- 🏫 I am a junior studying Computer Science + Astronomy at UIUC, currently on a leave of absense.
+- 💻 I am open to work while I am in Korea before I return to school!
 - ⚙️ I develop mostly in `.js`, `.html`, `.css`, `.py`
 - 🔭 I’m currently developing a trading algorithm: more details to come!
 - 🌱 I've interned at [Dacon AI](https://dacon.io/)